dyfet/tycho_sipwitchqt/README.md

 Deploy
 ======

 This project is not yet far enough along for deployment or use, but I do have some specific plans for this.
 For GNU/Linux systems, I will support both init scripts and systemd units, which will be added to a new top level etc directory in the source tree, along with things like a logrotate.d file.
 I guess on something like macOS it could be built from homebrew directly and added to launchd.
-On Microsoft Windows it will eventually have code to support registering itself as a system service.

 In addition to os distribution packages and port files, I am looking at providing docker instances.
 The idea is to be able to deploy and use SipWitchQt anywhere; on premise or in the cloud.
 To better support this, the SipWitchQt docker image should also be composable into a stack that includes a separated database server and web interface.
 The web interface will be worked on as a separate project to be called switchroom.
 The idea is a complete and easily managed deploy anywhere enterprise VoIP phone system.

-On Microsoft Windows, perhaps SipWitchQt could be bundled with a SipBayonneQt server and other things as part of a complete VoIP service stack that can be delivered in an inno setup installer that shares Qt runtime libraries.
-On macOS one option would be to build SipWitchQt using the Qt online installer, and then create a bundled executable including Qt runtime that could be installed as a macos .pkg.

 Documentation
 =============